cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 $ export PYTHONPATH=${HOME}/cctools/lib/python${PYVER}/site-packages:${PYTHONPATH}
 ```

+#### Perl Setup

-When running a Perl application, you must set `PERL5LIB` to point to the Perl modules in cctools, like this:
+If you are running a Perl application,  you must set `PERL5LIB` to point to the Perl modules in cctools:
 ```sh
 $ export PERL5LIB=${HOME}/cctools/lib/perl5/site_perl:${PERL5LIB}
 ```

+#### C Language Setup

-If you are using the C example, compile it like this:
+If you are writing a Work Queue application in C, you should compile it into an executable like this:

 ```sh
 $ gcc work_queue_example.c -o work_queue_example -I${HOME}/cctools/include/cctools -L${HOME}/cctools/lib -lwork_queue -ldttools -lm -lz
 ```

+### Running a Manager Program

 The example application simply compresses a bunch of files in parallel.
 The
 files to be compressed must be listed on the command line.
 Each will be
 transmitted to a remote worker, compressed, and then sent back to the Work